 Essentially they encompass a large amount of a certain type of stock.
 For example, some ETF’s encompass high-dividend paying stocks, some might be for the Tech industry, and some follow the S&P500.

 Therefore, the diversification aspect for your portfolio is taken care of since each ETF includes a basket of stocks.

-So which 3 ETF’s should we invest in?
+So which 3 ETFs do I invest in?

 The 3-Pronged Investment Approach

 1. U.S. Stocks